List of Downton Abbey characters: James "Jimmy" Kent

 By the time series five begins, Thomas and Jimmy have grown much closer in their friendship, though it is clear Thomas is still in love with him.
-When the Valentine he sent to his former employer, Lady Anstruther as a joke, comes back to bite him.
+When the Valentine's Day letter he sent to his former employer, Lady Anstruther (played by Anna Chancellor) as a joke, comes back to bite him.
 Lady Anstruther, returned from France, orchestrates a plan to turn up at Downton Abbey in pursuit of Jimmy.
 Through a series of notes and letters, all of which Jimmy desperately begs Thomas for advice on, the audience learns that Jimmy's former position with Lady Anstruther included a sexual aspect.
-Eventually, Jimmy decides that the only thing to do is to satisfy her and hope it'll get her out of his hair.
+Eventually, Jimmy decides that the only thing to do is to satisfy her and hope it will get her out of his hair.
 Thomas escorts Jimmy to the guest corridor upstairs and plans to watch the door while Jimmy goes through with it.
 They share a moment in which Jimmy exhibits some doubt about the plan, wondering if perhaps Lady Anstruther just wants to talk.
 Thomas watches forlornly as Jimmy enters Lady Anstruther's room, silently wishing Jimmy was coming to him instead.
 Unluckily, while the tryst is occurring, Lady Edith accidentally starts a fire in a nearby bedroom, which pulls Thomas away from his post.
 Lord Grantham sends Thomas after Lady Edith, and Thomas can only watch in horror, unable to protect Jimmy this one last time.
-Lord Grantham bursts into Lady Anstruther's room to sound the alarm and discovers her with Jimmy.
-After the fire, Lord Grantham tells Carson that Jimmy has to go, but with a good reference.
-Thomas and Jimmy share a heartfelt goodbye in which Jimmy tearfully tells Thomas that though he never thought he'd get on with a man like him, they truly had been great friends.
+Lord Grantham bursts into Lady Anstruther's room to sound the alarm and discovers her in a compromising position with Jimmy.
+After the fire, Lord Grantham (scandalised at the action of a footman being physically intimate with an upper-class guest) tells Carson to sack Jimmy, but with a good reference, in order to keep his mouth shut.
+Thomas and Jimmy share a heartfelt goodbye in which Jimmy tearfully tells Thomas that though he never thought he would get on with a man like him, they truly had been great friends.
 Thomas tries to remain calm, quietly asking if Jimmy might try writing.
-Jimmy says he would try, though he's not very good at it, and then leaves the estate a broken man.
-Thomas later tells Anna Bates that he's upset because he wasn't special to Jimmy, which Anna very adamantly disagrees with.
-He also later mentions Jimmy to Phyllis Baxter in a bout of sadness and annoyance that he's gone.
+Jimmy says he would try, though he is not very good at it, and then leaves the estate a broken man.
+Thomas later tells Anna Bates that he is upset because he was not special to Jimmy, which Anna very adamantly disagrees with.
+He also later mentions Jimmy to Phyllis Baxter in a bout of sadness and annoyance that he has gone.
 Jimmy's whereabouts post-Downton are never revealed.